Conference Presentations and PowerPoint

 Over 60% of Colorado communities have populations of less than 2,000.
 These smaller communities or “tiny towns” face different challenges for getting things done.

-Speakers Jason Armstrong, economic development & planning coordinator, Town of Mancos, Kylie Brown, rural program manager, DCI; Susan Sanderford, town manager, Town of San Luis, and town of Red Cliff
+Speakers Jason Armstrong, economic development & planning coordinator, Town of Mancos, Kylie Brown, rural program manager, DCI; Miranda Fisher, town manager, Campe Verde and Melissa Matthews, administrator/clerk, town of Red Cliff

 New Approaches to Emergency Alerting & Evacuation of Populations